-If you want other materials besides sheet music, the Library's Homepage allows for searching within the web pages of this site and the Finding Aids for Archival Collections allows you to search the finding aids describing archival collections held by the library.
+If you want other materials besides sheet music, the Library's Homepage allows for searching within the web pages of this site and the Archival Collection Guides allow you to search the guides describing archival collections held by the library.
 The online catalog provides access to both book and archival materials in the Library.

 Our research services staff can best answer questions if they are specific.
 We can only answer questions that relate to materials held by the David M. Rubenstein Rare Book & Manuscript Library.
 More general questions should be addressed to the reference librarians at your local public library or educational institution.
 If you contact the Library, please include in your reference question what kind of project you are working on, any deadlines, what other places you have checked.